-Data science is becoming more and more a part of software engineering.
+Data science has become a bigger part of software engineering.
 Where does the path lead?
-Is there a lot of change over the last couple of years and where are we heading?
-In this unscripted episode Dean Wampler is taking you on his journey.
+What have the changes been over the last couple of years and where are we heading?
+In this unscripted episode, Dean Wampler takes you on a journey through data science.

 Preben Thorø: My name is Preben and I'm part of the GOTO team.
 And with me, I have Dean Wampler today.
 Good morning, Dean.
 Thanks for getting up so early.